Understand the fundamentals of leadership and how to approach leadership development within the organisation

 Coaching and mentoring

-These are one-to-one methods that offer personally-tailored reflection and discussion in confidence between a manager and another individual about that manager’s development.
-Coaching and mentoring are also skills that managers need to master themselves in order to manage others effectively.
-Find out more in our coaching and mentoring factsheet.
+Coaching and mentoring are one-to-one methods that offer personally-tailored reflection and discussion in confidence between a manager and another individual about that manager’s development.
+They are also skills that managers need to master themselves in order to manage others effectively.

 This involves the pairing up of two managers who each spend a day (or other set period of time) shadowing the other, followed up with a de-brief where the shadower can feed back observations to their colleague.